Profile

 As still life become more of a preoccupation, the work of Giorgio Morandi , Prunella Clough, Henri Fantin Latour and Henri Matisse, has informed my visual exploration.
 More recently, which reflects some of the current direction in my own work, I have been looking at the work of the 19th century painter Marianne North, Serephinede de Senlis, Georgia O’Keefe.

-In turn this process is about developing a visual language that will express my search for the innate beauty of my subject matter, but also about developing my search for my own visual voice to express my thoughts/emotions about being a woman; my body, my feelings, birth, life, aging, decay and finally death.
+Over the last few years, plant forms have become my major inspiration, and the emphasis is about developing a visual language that will express my search for the innate beauty of my subject matter, but also about developing my search for my own visual voice to express my thoughts/emotions about being a woman; my body, my feelings, birth, life, aging, decay and finally death.

 Rosie Eaglen